 4) Enter "firstname.lastname@example.org" in the To: field of the site.

-a) If you have more files to upload, we recommend placing them all in a folder, then creating a ZIP file containing all the files in that folder and
+5) If you have more files to upload, we recommend placing them all in a folder, then creating a ZIP file containing all the files in that folder and upload that file

 If you have any problems sending files to us, please contact us <http://www.k-state.edu/uprint/contact-us/> for assistance.